Youth-Avenue-2021/cheat-sheet.github.io/README.md

 It not only covers programming languages but few keyboard shortcuts for various editors like **`VISUAL STUDIO CODE`**, **`SUBLIME`**, etc.
 The list of library functions of C & Python is also attached.
 Few snippets of codes are also added in HTML & CSS which you can directly use to build up your own projects.
-Besides just viewing the sheets, viewer can also download the required cheat sheets.
+Besides just viewing the sheets, the viewer can also download the required cheat sheets.

 Some more links of pinterest are also added wherever required from where you can access a lot more cheat sheets.
 A side menu bar is also adjoined to switch between different cheatsheets as per the user's convenience.